 Italy is one of the top tourist destinations for not one, but many reasons.
-Here are the top 8 reasons why you need to list Italy as your next travel destination.
+Here are the top reasons to travel to Italy at least once in your lifetime.

-Honestly?
 I think there are a lot more than just eight reasons to travel to Italy.
-Its culture is so rich, with extravagant food and ancient historical sites that are beautifully-preserved.
+Its culture is so rich, with extravagant food and ancient historical sites that are beautifully preserved.

 It’s a country where nature, art, history, and religion combine to form a cultural superpower, unlike any other.